Member (MCIfA)

 If you are currently a Student or Affiliate member, or have had a recent career break, please provide what you can.

-New MCIfA application fee is £60.
-Upgrade to MCIfA application fee is £30 (from 1 April 2024).
+A new MCIfA application fee is £60.
+Upgrade to MCIfA application fee is £30

 Application fees are payable via ClearAccept (we cannot take American Express) or by invoice and can be paid by the applicant or their employer (please check before applying).

-If you have any problems when paying please select invoice in order to submit your application and email membership [at] archaeologists.net.
+If you have any problems when paying, please select ‘invoice’ in order to submit your application and email membership [at] archaeologists.net.

 Statement examples